Gofredo Teles Júnior

 A professor at the University of São Paulo, he was Director and Vice-Director of the same institution, where he also organized courses in philosophy, general theory of the state, and postgraduate courses.
 He helped found the Brazilian Institute of Philosophy.

 He participated in the elaboration of the 1946 Constitution, serving as a federal deputy until 1950.

 Life

 Telles was born in São Paulo.
 He was the son of Gofredo Teixeira da Silva Teles and Carolina Penteado da Silva Teles and, through her, the maternal grandson of Inácio Leite Penteado and Olívia Guedes Penteado, uncles of the patroness Yolanda Penteado.

 During the Constitutionalist Revolution of 1932, Gofredo Teles Júnior served as a volunteer in Guaratinguetá.
 At the time, his father was mayor of São Paulo.
 In 1933, he enrolled at the University of São Paulo Law School.

-Telles with the Brazilian Integralist Action uniform 1930 decade.